A Survey of Protocol Fuzzing: Executor

 Emulation emerges as a key solution for scalable fuzzing.
 It offers a virtual execution environment for the PUT, reducing the dependency on specialized hardware and facilitating the creation of numerous parallel testing instances.
 This capability significantly enhances scalability, allowing for extensive fuzzing operations across multiple environments.
 Some of the protocol fuzzers leverage the existing emulation solutions to scale the fuzzing process (labeled as \textit{``CUVM"} in Table. \ref{table-executor} column 4)\cite{ndss18-tcpcongestion,raid20-abbrate,nsdi19-act,asiaccs19-mossot,eurosys22-nyxnet}.

 However, two difficulties hinder the usage of emulation in protocol fuzzing.
-The first is the availability of the protocol implementation binary as many firmware images are not publicly available.
+The first is the availability of the protocol implementation binary, as many firmware images are not publicly available.
 Second, compared to the diversity of hardware, existing emulators can only support a small fraction of them.
 These difficulties lead to a lot of work still performing fuzzing in a hardware-in-the-loop way (labeled as \textit{``HIL"} in Table. \ref{table-executor} column 4) \cite{tecs19-polar,atc20-sweyntooth,ccs21-snipuzz,tdsc22-greyhound,defcon22-sms,dsn22-l2fuzz}.

-There are also some works addressing these issues according to the characteristics of different devices (labeled as \textit{``SE"} in Table. \ref{table-executor} column 4).
-For the first challenge, the existing works obtain the target binaries by intercepting Over-The-Air (OTA) firmware updates, or extracting using vendor-specific command or debugging ports.
+Some works address these issues according to the characteristics of different devices (labeled as \textit{``SE"} in Table. \ref{table-executor} column 4).
+For the first challenge, existing work obtains the target binaries by intercepting Over-The-Air (OTA) firmware updates, or extracting using vendor-specific command or debugging ports.
 For example, Frankenstein \cite{sec20-frankenstein} leverages the \textit{Patchram} mechanism, a Broadcom vendor-specific command that can be used to temporarily patch breakpoints to the ROM, to take the memory snapshot of a physical Bluetooth chip and emulate it in an unmodified version of QEMU.
-To address the second question, the existing work often uses an approach called rehosting to partially emulate the functionality of the physical hardware.
-For example, BaseSafe \cite{wisec20-BaseSAFE} selectively rehosts several parser functions of signaling messages leveraging Unicorn engine, which is a popular CPU emulator \cite{quynh2015unicorn}.
+To address the second challenge, the existing work often uses an approach called rehosting to partially emulate the functionality of the physical hardware \cite{wisec20-BaseSAFE,9678653}.
+For example, BaseSafe \cite{wisec20-BaseSAFE} selectively rehosts several signaling message parser functions utilizing the Unicorn engine, which is a popular CPU emulator \cite{quynh2015unicorn}.